 This article describes how to manage Databricks clusters, including displaying, editing, starting, terminating, deleting, controlling access, and monitoring performance and logs.

 30 days after a cluster is terminated, it is permanently deleted.
-To keep an all-purpose cluster configuration even after a cluster has been terminated for more than 30 days, an administrator can pin the cluster.
+To keep an all-purpose cluster configuration after a cluster has been terminated for more than 30 days, an administrator can pin the cluster.
 Up to 100 clusters can be pinned.

 Notebooks and jobs that were attached to the cluster remain attached after editing.